balena-io/etcher/docs/EXTENDED-ARCHIVES.md

 The contents of an extended archive are the followings:

 - **REQUIRED** `.meta/manifest.json`
-- `.meta/schema.json`
-- `.meta/instructions.markdown`
-- `.meta/release-notes.txt`
 - **REQUIRED** `<image name>.<extension>`
 - `.meta/checksum`

 ### Order

 Notice that the order is important.
-The `.meta/` directory must come before the image data, since we need that information before being able to make use of the image.
+The `.meta/` directory must come before the image data, and `.meta/manifest.json` should be the first entry, since we need that information before being able to make use of the image.

-The order of the files inside `.meta/` is not mandatory, however the order described above ensures the maximum UX perceived efficiency.

 ### Graphics

-Any graphic included in the archive can be either an [`svg`][svg] file, or a [`png`][png] file with the `<filename>.png` and `<filename>@2x.png` convention.
+Any graphic included in the archive can be either an [`svg`][svg] file, or a [`png`][png] file.

 If both are present, [`svg`][svg] should be favoured by the client.

+Ifa [`png`][png] file path is declared and the client detects that the host is running a high definition screen, it may search for a `<filename>@2x.png` file in the archive.

+### Paths

+The `.meta/manifest.json` file may refer to other files in the package.
+If the property searches for the file relative to `.meta`, then it should not allow accessing the parent directory with `..`.

 Archive files
 -------------